-While it is often treated with medications, certain home remedies can also help.
-Here, we have listed the 15 top home remedies for oral thrush, causes, symptoms, and prevention tips.
-Keep reading.
+It is often treated with medications, but some home remedies can help manage the symptoms.
+This article lists the best home remedies for oral thrush, its causes, and prevention tips.
+Take a look.

 In This Article